midas-research/audino/README.md

 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/midas-research/audino/blob/master/LICENSE) [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](./docs/getting-started.md#development)

-audino v2(`main` branch) is an open source audio annotation tool sponsored by [Human Protocol](https://hmt.ai/) which is the continuation of audino (`master` branch).
-It provides features such as transcription and labeling which enables annotation for Voice Activity Detection (VAD), Diarization, Speaker Identification, Automated Speech Recognition, Emotion Recognition tasks and more.
+Audino v2 (`main` branch) is an open-source audio annotation tool sponsored by [Human Protocol](https://hmt.ai/).
+It represents the evolution of Audino (found in the `master` branch) and offers a range of powerful features, including transcription and labeling capabilities.
+These features make Audino v2 an ideal choice for various tasks, such as Voice Activity Detection (VAD), Diarization, Speaker Identification, Automated Speech Recognition, Emotion Recognition, and more.

-❗️Audino v2 is still in development and in future we will migrate v1 to v2 entirely.
-If you encounter any problems please feel free to raise an [issue](https://github.com/midas-research/audino/issues).
+🚀 *Note*: Audino v2 is actively under development.
+In the future, we plan to migrate from Audino to Audino v2 entirely.
+If you encounter any issues or have feedback, please don't hesitate to open an [issue](https://github.com/midas-research/audino/issues).
+Your input is valuable in helping us make Audino v2 even better!

 ## Partners ❤️

 [Human Protocol](https://hmt.ai/) uses Audino as a way of adding annotation service to the Human Protocol.

 ## Features 🤘

-Current features of the tool include:
+Current Features:

-1. Multi-language support
+1. Multi-Language Support: Audino v2 offers multi-language support, making it versatile for diverse linguistic needs.

-2. Emoji support
+2. Emoji Support: Enhance your annotations with emoji support, adding expressiveness to your data.

-3. User-level Projects, Tasks, and Jobs
+3. User-Level Projects, Tasks, and Jobs: Easily manage your annotation projects, tasks, and jobs at the user level for improved organization and efficiency.

-4. Flexibility in label creation
+4. Flexible Label Creation: Enjoy flexibility in creating and customizing labels, adapting to your specific annotation requirements.

-5. Download the annotated data in json format
+5. Export in JSON Format: Download annotated data in JSON format for seamless integration with other tools and platforms.

-## Tutorials
+## Tutorials 🔍

 We provide a set of [tutorials](./docs/tutorials.md) to guide users to achieve certain tasks.
 If you feel something is missing and should be included, please open an [issue](https://github.com/midas-research/audino/issues).